 These two benefits are often listed separately but in reality, they’re one and the same.
 They’re also a prime example of why diversity without inclusion can’t exist.

 We already know that your success as a business hinges on your people, and these days competition for talent is fiercer than ever.
-As the global population increasingly becomes more and more diverse, it’s natural that more and more people are also listing diversity as a major factor in deciding where to work.
+As many countries around the world continue to become increasingly multicultural, it’s natural that more and more people are also listing diversity as a major factor in deciding where to work.

 According to a 2017 survey by PwC, 54% of women and 45% of men researched a company’s D&I policies before accepting an employment offer.
 Additionally, 61% of women and 48% of men also specifically considered the diversity of those same companies’ leadership teams.
 Unsurprisingly, those numbers shoot up even higher when speaking to minorities.